exercism/elixir-test-runner/README.md

 ## Environment

-The test runner currently targets exercises supporting Elixir >= 1.6 and Erlang/OTP >= 20, but is running on Elixir 1.9.4 on the `elixir:1.9.4-alpine` docker image.
+The test runner currently targets exercises supporting Elixir >= 1.6 and Erlang/OTP >= 20, but is running on Elixir 1.10.4 on hexpm's `hexpm/elixir:1.10.4-erlang-23.1.4-ubuntu-focal-20201008` image

-The `Dockerfile` also has added `bash` and `jo` to the image (though `jo` has been added from the `edge` repository as it has not been added to a main release as of the latest dockerfile push).
+The `Dockerfile` also has added `bash` and `jo` to the image.

 ## Testing

 ---

 > It is recommended to test BEFORE submitting a PR.
 It will test your submission, ensure
 > that the repository builds as a whole, and help guard against unintentional, unrelated changes.

 ---